 The remaining 20% could not be searched because of snow and ice.
 Based on the updates from the B.I.A and the LAPD we feel confident authorities searched for Denise to the best of their ability in the current weather conditions.
 Snow made it impossible to safely search in all of the area's where she could be and they will not be able to until the snow melts.
 Specifically, caves and crevasses including ones created by tree root systems and the mesas.

-We are grateful for the law enforcement agencies and dedicated individuals who have come on board fully committed to locating her!
-Yes, it’s late.
-Yes, the search was slow in coming and we will address these issues after Denise is located.
+We are grateful for the law enforcement agencies and dedicated individuals on board who have been fully committed to locating her.

 There are more than 56 million acres of Native American (Sovereign) Land in the United States.
 In a large portion of this, the US government has no more legal jurisdiction or rights than it has in foreign countries.